 How small can drama get while remaining “dramatic”?
-During the first half of the twentieth century, it was not unusual for a stage in America (or anywhere in the English-speaking world) to be filled with dozens of actors.
-Over the last sixty years, though, the crowds onstage have thinned.
-Today, three-, two-, and even one-person plays are as common as twenty-person plays once were.
+That’s the question at the heart of this introductory course in drama.
+Early in the twentieth century, it wasn’t unusual to see a stage filled with dozens of actors, but over the last seventy years these onstage crowds have thinned.
+Three-, two-, and one-person dramas are now just as common as twenty-person plays once were.

-Limited to 25 students.
-Fall semester.
-Professor Grobe.2015-16: Not offered
+Limited to 20 students.
+Omitted 2018-19.
+Professor Grobe.2018-19: Not offered

 This course explores the unique challenges of experiencing performance through the page.
 While this course is not intended as a survey of dramatic literature or theater history, students will be introduced to a variety of drama from across the English-language tradition.
 The organizing theme of the course may change slightly from year to year, but the goal will always be to explore a wide array of theoretical and methodological approaches to drama.
 Of particular interest will be the relationship of play-reading to other reading practices.
 What does a play demand of the reader that a novel, a poem, or an essay does not?
 How must the central elements of storytelling or world-making (character, plot, setting, dialogue, point of view, etc.) change when they are required to appear onstage?

 Limited to 30 students.
-Omitted 2016-17.
-Professor Bosman.2015-16: Offered in Fall 2015
+Omitted 2018-19.
+Professor Bosman.2018-19: Not offered

 A first course in the critical reading of selected English-language poets, which gives students exposure to significant poets, poetic styles, and literary and cultural contexts for poetry from across the tradition.
 Attention will be given to prosody and poetic forms, and to different ways of reading poems.

 Limited to 35 students.
-Fall semester: Professor Sofield.
-Spring semester: Professor Worsley.2015-16: Offered in Fall 2015 and Spring 2016
+Fall semester: Professor Emeritus Sofield.
+Spring semester: Professor Nelson.2018-19: Offered in Fall 2018 and Spring 2019

 An introduction to the study of the novel, through the exploration of a variety of critical terms (plot, character, point of view, tone, realism, identification, genre fiction, the book) and methodologies (structuralist, Marxist, feminist, psychoanalytic).
 We will draw on a selection of novels in English to illustrate and complicate those terms; possible authors include Jane Austen, Mary Shelley, Wilkie Collins, Henry James, Kazuo Ishiguro, Thomas Pynchon, Toni Morrison, John Edgar Wideman, Emma Donoghue, David Foster Wallace, Monique Truong, Jennifer Egan.

-Limited to 35 students.
-Omitted 2016-17.
-Visiting Professor Huang.2015-16: Offered in Fall 2015
+Limited to 30 students.
+Fall semester.
+Professor Parham.2018-19: Offered in Fall 2018

-(Offered as SWAG 202, BLST 242 [US], and ENGL 259.)
-Why do love and courtship continue to be central concerns in black women's literature and contemporary black popular fiction?
+(Offered as SWAG 202, BLST 242 [US], and ENGL 259) Why do love and courtship continue to be central concerns in black women's literature and contemporary black popular fiction?
 Are these thematic issues representative of apolitical yearnings or an allegory for political subjectivity?
 Drawing on a wide range of texts, we will examine the chasm between the "popular" and the literary, as we uncover how representations of love and courtship vary in both genres.
 Surveying the growing discourse in media outlets such as CNN and the Washington Post regarding the "crisis" of the single black woman, students will analyze the contentious public debates regarding black women and love and connect them to black women's literature and black feminist literary theory.
 Authors covered will range from Nella Larsen to Terry McMillan and topics will include gender, race, class, and sexuality.

 Limited to 18 students.
 Open to first-year students with consent of the instructor.
-Fall semester.
-Professor Henderson.2015-16: Not offered
+Omitted 2018-19.
+Professor Henderson.2018-19: Not offered

 Children’s books are a site of first encounter, a doorway to literacy and literature.
 This course will offer both a history of book production for child readers in England and the United States and an exploration of what these first books can teach us about the attractions, expectations, and responsibilities of reading.

 Limited to 80 students.
-Omitted 2016-17.
-Professor K. Sánchez-Eppler.2015-16: Offered in Spring 2016
+Omitted 2018-19.
+Professor K. Sánchez-Eppler.2018-19: Not offered

-(Offered as AMST 280 and ENGL 273.)
-In Penobscot author Joseph Nicolar's 1893 narrative, the Corn Mother proclaims, "I am young in age and I am tender, yet my strength is great and I shall be felt all over the world, because I owe my existence to the beautiful plant of the earth."
+(Offered as AMST 280 and ENGL 273) In Penobscot author Joseph Nicolar's 1893 narrative, the Corn Mother proclaims, "I am young in age and I am tender, yet my strength is great and I shall be felt all over the world, because I owe my existence to the beautiful plant of the earth."
 In contrast, according to one Iowa farmer, from the 2007 documentary "King Corn," "We aren't growing quality.
 We're growing crap."
 This course aims to unpack depictions like these in order to probe the ways that corn has changed in its significance within the Americas.
 Taking an interdisciplinary approach, students will be introduced to critical theories and methodologies from American Studies as they study corn's shifting role, across distinct times and places, as a nourishing provider, cultural transformer, commodity, icon, and symbol.

 Beginning with the earliest travels of corn and her stories in the Americas, students will learn about the rich histories, traditions, narratives, and uses of "maize" from indigenous communities and nations, as well as its subsequent proliferation and adaptation throughout the world.
 In addition to literary and historical sources students will engage with a wide variety of texts (from material culture to popular entertainment, public policy and genetics) in order to deepen their understanding of cultural, political, environmental, and economic changes that have characterized life in the Americas.

 Limited to 25 students.
-Omitted 2016-17.
-Professors Brooks and Vigil.2015-16: Not offered
+Spring semester.
+Professors Brooks and Vigil.2018-19: Offered in Spring 2019

-(Offered as ENGL 274 and AMST 274.)
-In 2013, Amherst College acquired one of the most comprehensive collections of Native American writing in the world–nearly 1,500 books ranging from contemporary fiction and poetry to sermons, political tracts, and tribal histories from the eighteenth and nineteenth centuries.
+(Offered as ENGL 274 and AMST 274) In 2013, Amherst College acquired one of the most comprehensive collections of Native American writing in the world–nearly 1,500 books ranging from contemporary fiction and poetry to sermons, political tracts, and tribal histories from the eighteenth and nineteenth centuries.
 Through this course, we will actively engage the literature of this collection, researching Native American intellectual traditions, regional contexts, political debates, creative adaptation, and movements toward decolonization.
 Students will have the opportunity to make an original contribution to a digital archive and interact with visiting authors.
-We will begin with oral traditions and the 1772 sermon published by Mohegan author Samson Occom and end with a novel published in 2014.
+Readings will range from the 1772 sermon published by Mohegan author Samson Occom to fiction and criticism published in 2017.

-Limited to 20 students.
-Omitted 2016-17.
-Professor Brooks.2015-16: Offered in Fall 2015
+Limited to 18 students.
+Fall semester.
+Professor Brooks.2018-19: Offered in Fall 2018

-(Offered as SWAG 208, BLST 345 [US], ENGL 276, and FAMS 379.)
-Reading the work of black feminist literary theorists and black women writers, we will examine the construction of black female identity in American literature, with a specific focus on how black women writers negotiate race, gender, sexuality, and class in their work.
-In addition to reading novels, literary criticism, book reviews, and watching documentaries, we will examine the stakes of adaptation and mediation for black female-authored texts.
-Students will watch and analyze the film and television adaptations of The Color Purple (1985), The Women of Brewster Place (1989), and Their Eyes Were Watching God (2005) as well as examine how Toni Morrison’s The Bluest Eye (1970) was mediated and interpreted by Oprah Winfrey’s book club and daytime talk show.
+(Offered as SWAG 208, BLST 345 [US], ENGL 276, and FAMS 379) Through a close reading of texts by African American authors, we will critically examine the characterization of female protagonists, with a specific focus on how writers negotiate literary forms alongside race, gender, sexuality, and class in their work.
+Coupled with our explication of poems, short stories, novels, and literary criticism, we will explore the stakes of adaptation in visual culture.
+Students will analyze the film and television adaptations of The Color Purple (1985), The Women of Brewster Place (1989), and Their Eyes Were Watching God (2005).
 Authors will include Toni Morrison, Zora Neale Hurston, Alice Walker, Gwendolyn Brooks, and Gloria Naylor.
-Writing Attentive.
 Expectations include three writing projects, a group presentation, and various in-class assignments.

-(Offered as ENGL 277 and FAMS 333.)
-In this course we will engage in a comprehensive approach to narrative video gaming–-play, interpretation, and design–-to explore how video gaming helps us to conceptualize the boundaries between our experiences of the world and our representations thereof.
+(Offered as ENGL 277 and FAMS 333) In this course we will engage in a comprehensive approach to narrative video gaming–-play, interpretation, and design–to explore how video gaming helps us to conceptualize the boundaries between our experiences of the world and our representations thereof.
 We will ask how play and interactivity change how we think about the work of narrative.
 What would it mean to think about video games alongside texts focused on similar subjects but in different media?
 How, for instance, does Assassin’s Creed: Freedom’s Cry change how we understand C.L.R.
 James, Susan Buck-Morss, Isabel Allende, or others’ discussions of the Haitian Revolution?
 And how do video games help us to reconceptualize the limits of other media forms, particularly around questions of what it means to represent differences in race, gender, physical ability?
 Finally, how might we more self-consciously capitalize on gaming’s potential to transform the work of other fields, for instance education and community development?